 If confiscated items are not picked up during the storage period: After having being stored for a month, all the items confiscated at the security checkpoints at the Finavia airports are destroyed, recycled or donated to charity.

 The security control of air travel passengers is regulated by shared rules in EU countries with the aim of ensuring the safety and flow of travelling.

-In Finland, the Finnish Transport Safety Agency Trafi is the national authority in charge of security control regulations.
-The Trafi website provides further information on airport security control procedures.
+In Finland, the Finnish Transport and Communications Agency Traficom is the national authority in charge of security control regulations.
+The Traficom website provides further information on airport security control procedures.